 First of all you need our special cord blood collection kit which contains the blood bag and all consumables needed by the attending medical professional or midwife.
 Order your kit using our online form or call us at +31(0)33 465 8 222

 Always let your attending medical professional or your midwife know that you want to collect your child’s cord blood.
 After birth collecting cord blood is not your top of mind.

 After the birth, if the cord blood has been preserved by the attending midwife or professional, call us at 0900 - 76 27 823 or 033 - 46 58 222 to have the package collected (see packing instruction).
 Until 5:00 pm the package will be picked up the same day so it is important that you call in time.
 The collection set should be registered as soon as possible after delivery.
 The sooner the better for the processing result.

-After arriving at the Swiss laboratory, the quality is checked and the cord blood is processed in the laboratory that operates according to NetcordFacts.
+After arriving at the laboratory, the quality is checked and the cord blood is processed in the laboratory.
 The laboratory complies with the latest GMP guidelines.
-During this process, the stem cells are selected from the cord blood and collected in a special pallbag suitable for storage at very low temperatures.
+During this process, stem cells are selected from the cord blood and collected in a special pallbag suitable for storage in very low temperatures.

 The special cryogenic two compartment bag is individually packed in a separate aluminum container showing the barcode that is unique for your child’s cells.
 By adding special components the stem cells are protected to withstand the controlled freezing process and ultra low temperatures.

 Using a controlled rate freezing procedure that takes 59 minutes the stem cells are frozen and ready for long time storage.
 The aluminum cassettes are stored in large cryogenic containers traceable on name, barcode, position, tower and container.

 We get a lot of questions about delayed clamping.
 “Can we bank stem cells even after delayed clamping” “Is it not better for the child” “Is it not better to bank stem cells” etc.